Quantum Techniques for Stochastic Mechanics: Quantum mechanics vs stochastic mechanics

 \subsection{The Hille--Yosida theorem}

-We've now told you everything you really need to know... but not everything we want to say.
+We've now told you everything you really need to know about the broad analogy between quantum mechanics and stochastic mechanics... but not everything we want to say.
 What happens when $X$ is not a finite set?
 What are Markov semigroups like then?
 We can't abide letting this question go unresolved!
 Unfortunately we only know a partial answer.
-We can get a certain distance using the Hille--Yosida theorem, but this theorem does not completely characterize Markov semigroups.
+We can get a certain distance using the `Hille--Yosida theorem', but this theorem does not completely characterize Markov semigroups.
 Still, it's worth knowing.

 We need a few concepts to get started:

 \begin{definition} A \href{http://en.wikipedia.org/wiki/Banach_space}{\bf Banach space} is a vector space with a \href{http://en.wikipedia.org/wiki/Norm\_\%28mathematics\%29\#Definition}{norm} such that any Cauchy sequence converges. \end{definition}